-• Do not remove SOLIQUA 100/33 from the throwaway (disposable) prefilled pen with a syringe
+• Do not remove SOLIQUA 100/33 from the pen with a syringe.

-Do not re-use or share your needles with other people.
-Check your blood sugar levels.
-Ask your healthcare provider what your blood sugar should be and when you should check your blood sugar levels.
+- Do not re-use or share needles with other people.
+You may give other people a serious infection, or get a serious infection from them. - Check your blood sugar levels.
+Ask your healthcare provider what your blood sugar should be and when you should check.